MultiSafepay/docs/content/integration/testing/testing-process.md

 3. Select the transaction to view the **Transaction details** page.
 4. Under **Offline actions**, in the **Status** field, check that you correctly received the MultiSafepay request.
 For information about errors, see [HTTP errors](/developer/errors-explained/http-errors/).

-**Note:** Once your live account is approved, ensure you use the API key from your live account instead of your test account.
+**Note:** Once your live account is approved, make sure you use the API key from your live account instead of your test account.